Banque de France (BdF) has launched a new wave of experimentation in wholesale central bank digital currency (CBDC).

 “We want to get closer to a viable prototype,” he said, adding that BdF wanted to “test it in practice with more private actors and more foreign central banks in the second half of 2022 and in 2023”.

 Momentum has been spurred by the recent agreement of legislation for the European Union (EU)’s pilot regime for financial market infrastructures based on distributed-ledger technology (DLT).
-Villeroy said the BdF’s aimed to “stand ready to bring central bank money as a settlement asset as early as 2023”, with the pilot regime – which will mostly enter force next March – providing a regulatory framework “to support the financial asset tokenisation trend”.
+Villeroy said the BdF’s aimed to “stand ready to bring central bank money as a settlement asset as early as 2023”, with the pilot regime – which will mostly start applying next March – providing a regulatory framework “to support the financial asset tokenisation trend”.

 Wholesale CBDC: ‘two critical use cases’